How to applyTo be considered for a Princess Royal Training Award you need to fill in an application and provide evidence to support it.

 How to apply

-Once you register your interest you can begin your application using our online form.
+Once you register your interest we will send you an online application form once the awards open for entry.
 The online form allows you to begin your application and return to it at any time using the unique link we send you.

 Video: Award recipients from four organisations discuss their experiences applying for the Awards.